Farm: Los Limares

 Soil: Limestone and clay

 Maria Ordoñez is a second-generation coffee producer in the town of Aldea El Pajal in Huehuetenango region.
 During the harvest she makes sure that only the ripest cherries are being picked.
-This year it meant in total of three picking passes on the farm.
-Each day after the picking the cherries were de-pulped and fermented for 24 hours.
-Maria processes her coffee with double-soaking method where after the first fermentation the coffee is washed and further soaked for another 18 hours more.
-After the coffee is dried in the sun on the patio for five days.
+This year it meant a total of three picking passes on the farm.
+After picking, the cherries are de-pulped and fermented for 24 hours.
+Maria processes her coffee with a double-soaking method where, after the first fermentation, the coffee is washed and soaked for another eighteen hours.
+The coffee is then dried in the sun on the patio for five days.
 Finally, Maria makes sure to clean her parchment by hand.